-Obtain 100% clean energy for HCE's power supply by 2030
+Objective 1.1 - Obtain 100% clean energy for HCE's power supply by 2030

-To reach this objective, HCE will need to partner with its members to incorporate new, clean, dispatchable resources into its power supply mix, and effectively integrate a wide range of options for flexible consumption of electricity by the homes, buildings, vehicles and other resources HCE serves.
-Energy storage is also likely to play a role, both as large grid-tied resources (e.g. pumped storage) and as smaller distributed resources (e.g. electric vehicle batteries).
+To reach this objective, HCE will continue to partner with its members to incorporate new, clean, dispatchable resources into its power supply mix, and effectively integrate a wide range of options for flexible consumption of electricity by the homes, buildings, vehicles, and other resources HCE serves.

-These resources will need to be cost-effective and will need to be controlled by HCE, either directly or through financial incentives.
-This will allow HCE to deliver needed energy and services while maintaining service reliability with a high level of variable wind and solar power supply.
+Energy storage will play an increasingly significant role, both as large grid-tied resources and as smaller distributed resources.
+These resources will need to be cost-effective and controlled by HCE, either directly or through financial incentives, to allow HCE to deliver needed energy and services while maintaining service reliability with a high level of variable wind and solar power supply.

-OBJECTIVE 1.2 Achieve net-zero GHG emissions across all HCE operations by 2035
+Objective 1.2 - Achieve net-zero GHG emissions across all HCE operations by 2035